steveswinsburg/ember-core/README.md

 The user and schema are initialized on startup.

 ### FHIR Configuration
-Custom application settings in `hapi.application.yaml`:
+Custom application settings are in `hapi.application.yaml`.
-- PostgreSQL dialect optimized for HAPI
-- Hibernate search disabled for performance
-- Connection pooling ready

 ## 🔧 Commands